 With the release of every new iPhone, Apple has continued to emphasize the strength of its camera app.
-Everything from the sensor to megapixels to new features gets at least some stage time at every Apple event announcing new iPhones.
-As these features are released and cameras improve, so, too, does the resulting photo and video sizes.
-When you capture more and more content, you are taking up more space on your iPhone.
+As these features are released and cameras improve, the video sizes get larger.
 If you are not careful, you can run out of space.
-While you can easily transfer videos off the iPhone, another easy fix is to reduce video size through compression.
-Here’s how to compress videos on your iPhone.
+While you can easily transfer videos off the iPhone, another easy fix is to compress the videos to reduce their size.
+We show here how to compress videos on your iPhone.

-One thing should be clear from the start: any steps to compress video size on the iPhone will be done through third-party applications.
+It should be clear from the start that any steps to compress video size on the iPhone will be done through third-party applications.
 There is no default method from Apple to do this.
 The only thing you can do on your iPhone is reduce the original video size.

 Go to “Settings -> Camera” on your iPhone and find the option for “Record video.”
 Tap on it and find six different possible options for recording video.
 (You will see fewer options on a non-4K iPhone.)
 At the bottom of this screen, Apple included a note about how much storage space a video will take up with each setting.
 If you want to “compress” your video, choose one of the bottom two options.